mediachain/mediachain/rfc/mediachain-rfc-4.md

 certificates relating to the archive.
 The objects are serialized in cbor into files named after their IPLD hashes.

-In order publish an archive, sources first add the arvchive tarball to ipfs and then publish an archive descriptor:
+In order publish an archive, sources first add the archive tarball to ipfs and then publish an archive descriptor:
 ```
 ArchiveDescriptor = {